A tasty spinach filling rises appetisingly inside these delicious soufflé potatoes.

 - Whisk the egg whites to stiff peaks and set aside.
 Add the yolks to the spinach with the cream cheese, nutmeg and pepper, and mix well.

 - Remove the potatoes from the oven.
-Cut in half lengthways and scoop out the flesh to leave a thin 'shell'.
-Return the 'shells' to the baking sheet.
+Carefully cut in half lengthways and scoop out the flesh to leave a thin 'shell'.
+Return the 'shells' to the baking sheet and set aside.

 - Mash the potato flesh roughly with a fork, then stir into the spinach mixture.
 Finally, gently fold in the whisked egg whites.